prefix-dev/rattler-build/docs/build_options.md

       - include/**/private.h
 ```

-!!! note "Glob patterns"
+### Glob evaluation

-    Glob patterns are used througout the build options to specify files.
+Glob patterns are used throughout the build options to specify files.
 The
 patterns are matched against the relative path of the file in the build
 directory.
-    Patterns can contain `*` to match any number of characters, `?` to match a
+Patterns can contain `*` to match any number of characters, `?` to
-    single character, and `**` to match any number of directories.
+match a single character, and `**` to match any number of directories.

 For example:

 - `*.txt` matches all files ending in `.txt`
 - `**/*.txt` matches all files ending in `.txt` in any directory
-    - `**/test_*.txt` matches all files starting with `test_` and ending in `.txt` in any directory
+- `**/test_*.txt` matches all files starting with `test_` and ending in `.txt`
+  in any directory
+- `foo/` matches all files under the `foo` directory

+The globs are always evaluted relative to the prefix directory.
+If you have no
+`include` globs, but an `exclude` glob, then all files are included except those
+that match the `exclude` glob.

 ## Always include and always copy files

 There are some options that control the inclusion of files in the final package.

 The `always_include_files` option can be used to include files even if they are
 already in the environment as part of some other host dependency.
-This is normally
+This is
-"clobbering" and should be used with caution (since packages should not have any overlapping files).
+normally "clobbering" and should be used with caution (since packages should not
+have any overlapping files).

-The `always_copy_files` option can be used to copy files instead of linking them.
+The `always_copy_files` option can be used to copy files instead of linking
-This is useful for files that might be modified inside the environment (e.g. configuration files).
+them.
+This is useful for files that might be modified inside the environment
-Normally, files are linked from a central cache into the environment to save space – that means
+(e.g. configuration files).
+Normally, files are linked from a central cache into
-that files modified in one environment will be modified in all environments.
-This is not always
+the environment to save space – that means that files modified in one
+environment will be modified in all environments.
+This is not always desirable,
-desirable, and in that case you can use the `always_copy_files` option.
+and in that case you can use the `always_copy_files` option.

-??? note "How `always_copy_files` works"
+??? note "How `always_copy_files` works" The `always_copy_files` option works by
-    The `always_copy_files` option works by setting the `no_link` option in the
+setting the `no_link` option in the `info/paths.json` to `true` for the
-    `info/paths.json` to `true` for the files in question.
-This means that the
+files in question.
+This means that the files are copied instead of linked
-    files are copied instead of linked when the package is installed.
+when the package is installed.

 ```yaml title="recipe.yaml"
 build: